 We talk about this ad nauseam throughout the blog, but the Solo 401(k) is the absolute best retirement plan for the self-employed.
 In fact, it might allow you to become a 401(k) millionaire even faster.
 The reason for this is twofold.
 First, the contribution limits are much higher for a Solo 401(k).
-You can contribute the max as the employee (which, for 2019 is $19,000).
-Plus, you can also contribute as the employer, up to a total of $56,000, or $62,000 if you are at least age 50.
-Secondly, you are not limited in your investment choices.
-While you can invest in the usual, you may also invest in alternative assets.
-This means you can invest in real estate, precious metals and private businesses if you choose.
+While you can invest in the usual, you may also invest your Solo 401(k) in alternative assets.
+This means you can invest in real estate, precious metals, cryptocurrency, and private businesses if you choose.
 This may allow you to see greater returns than afforded by stocks and bonds.

 Obviously, you need to be self employed to utilize the Solo 401(k).
 Further, you need the right administrator, such as IRA Financial, to have the freedom to invest in what you like.
 Without a doubt, it’s the #1 retirement plan you can open.
 Assuming you are eligible, you should look to start one immediately!

 It may seem like a difficult task at first, but becoming a 401(k) millionaire is attainable.
 As we like to say, you need to start early and trust the process.
 It’s not a short term goal, but instead, it’s a goal that can be achieved by perseverance and smart saving.

 If you have any questions about how you can become a 401(k) millionaire, feel free to drop us a line at 800.472.0646.
 If you are self-employed, we strongly suggest you look at how the Solo 401(k) plan works.